Warwick County, Virginia: American Revolutionary War

 Warwick County became an important site for shipbuilding during the American Revolutionary War.
 During the inaugural session of the Virginia General Assembly, the senate began acquiring lands for naval manufacturing.
 Charles O. Paullin states that "no other state owned as much land, properties, and manufactories devoted to naval purposes as Virginia.
 Sampson Mathews from nearby Augusta County oversaw the operation stationed at Warwick, the most important of Virginia's ship works.

+Following the war, the General Assembly passed the Virginia Statute for Religious Freedom in 1786, disestablishing the Church of England in Virginia and effectively dissolving the original colonial parishes within the county.

 Statehood, 19th century

 Warwick County recorded 1,690 persons in the federal census of 1790, making it the third smallest county population-wise in Virginia.
-In 1809, Warwick Towne was abandoned, and the county seat was moved to the area of Denbigh Plantation, near Stoney Run.
+In 1809, Warwick Towne was abandoned, and the county seat was moved to the area of Denbigh, near Stoney Run.

 The new county seat was at Denbigh, where in 1810 Warwick's first brick courthouse was built.
 It also served as clerk's office and jail.
+On the afternoon of April 5, 1862 as part of the Peninsula Campaign 1862, IV Corps under BG Erasmus D. Keyes reached and looted the Warwick County Courthouse, later using it as a divisional headquarters and balloon reconnaissance post.
+The clerk’s office was burned on December 15, 1864, and the court minute books and loose records from 1787 to 1819 were destroyed.
+Other records sent to Richmond, Virginia for safekeeping during the civil war were lost in the fire there on April 3, 1865.

 In 1884, a large courthouse was erected on the same tract, the clerk retaining the old building.
 Both served until the merger with the city of Newport News in 1958.